 For lipstick, Beautycounter’s Sheer Genius Conditioning Lipstick is available in 10 lovely everyday tints and is certified vegan.
 It’s made using responsibly sourced, certified organic vanilla, and a blend of botanical waxes and sustainably derived jojoba esters.
 No formaldehyde, phenacetin, benzene, chromium, cadmium, or other big no-nos.

 For packaging, Beautycounter has developed its own packaging scorecard to help guide internal decision-making processes.
 Products that are packaged in plastics are free from phthalates and BPA.

-While they continue to work to make all of their packaging recycled, recyclable, reused or compostable, they have launched refillable products like The Clean Deo.
+While they continue working to make all their packaging recycled, recyclable, reused or compostable, they have launched refillable products like The Clean Deo.